galterdatalab/foundations-sequence-similarity/README.md

 # Sequence Similarity Searching
-These materials support a workshop on NCBI BLAST
+These materials support a workshop on NCBI BLAST initially taught in Fall 2024, as part of the series Fundamentals in Genome Analyses, hosted by NUIT Research Computing and Data Services.
+These materials were prepared and presented by Pamela Shaw of Galter Health Sciences Library.

 Sequence similarity searching using BLAST (Basic Local Alignment Search Tool) is a long-standing practice in genome analysis.
 It is still used for discovering evonlutionarily similar species' protein or nucleotide molecules.
 If you have characterized a new gene in a bacterium, for example, you might want to find if the same sequence exists in other bacteria.
 Most recently, BLAST has played an important role in discovering mutations in the COVID-19 (SARS-CoV-2) virus that make certain strains more efficient in infecting host cells.